ordinals/ord/docs/src/guides/inscriptions.md

 Creating Inscriptions
 ---------------------

-To create an inscription with the contents of `CONTENTS`, run:
+To create an inscription with the contents of `FILE`, run:

 ```
-ord --chain signet wallet inscribe --file CONTENTS
+ord --chain signet wallet inscribe --file FILE
 ```

 Ord will output two transactions IDs, one for the commit transaction, and one